Thursday, October 7, 2010

 Notice that the above list of verses are from John, who writes a great deal about love.
 In all of these verses from John, the direct context is love, not Old Covenant law.

 Some form of the word love appears ten times in John 14, and ten more times in the next chapter.
 38 times John mentions love in his epistles.
-(How many times does 'Sabbath' appear in John's gospel?
+How many times does a command to observe the Sabbath appear in John's gospel?
 Zero.
 In fact, John only ever mentions the Sabbath within the context of Jesus appearing to have violated it.
-John never mentions the Sabbath in his epistles at all.)
-It's about love.
+It's about love!
 Jesus' "commandments" are faith and love.
 This fits in perfect step with the greatest commandments as Jesus said in Mark 12: 30-31.

 Are these principles of faith and love also found in the Old Testament?
-Yes.
-No one is saying the Old Testament violates love.
-However, we are looking above the Ten Commandments here.
-Faith and love fulfill the Ten Commandments, but the Ten Commandments don't come close to fulfilling faith and love.
+Yes!
+No one is saying the Old Testament lacks or violates love.
+However, we are looking above the letter of the law here.
+Faith and love fulfill the law, but the law don't come close to fulfilling faith and love.
 John is not reaching back to Sinai, he is reaching back to the source: Christ Jesus.
 What are the commandments of Jesus?
 Have faith in Him, and love our neighbor.

 Can we prove this from the Bible?
 Yes.
 John comes right out and blatantly tells us to which commandments both he and Jesus are referring: